jespa374/project-food-foxes-2/README.md

 ## Your team's combination: Pizza restaurants in Dublin

-Your team has been tasked with using the Zomato API to list Pizza restaurants in Dublin
+Your team has been tasked with using the Zomato API to list Pizza restaurants in Dublin in the style of the Deliveroo site:
 ![Deliveroo](https://camo.githubusercontent.com/8cfee94a754c2dc45b5c2e85b24a3d9ccc727b60/68747470733a2f2f692e696d6775722e636f6d2f4748464a79316b2e706e67)

 ## How to complete this task